GenNetEng/let-us-play/README.md

 ## 🧠 FAQs

 **Q: Why does selecting "Windows" matter in support tickets?**
 A: The ticket system only allows dropdown OS fields.
-By selecting Windows and clarifying Linux use via emulation, we highlight the forced workaround.
+By selecting Windows we highlight that linux users are forced to use work arounds like dual-booting into Windows, VMs, or as a compatibility-layer like Wine or bottles, we highlight the forced workaround.

-**Q: Isn’t Linux support a small market?**
+**Q: Isn’t Linux support a small market?
+Why should TPCi support a Linux Client?**
-A: Linux users include developers, educators, and community contributors—people who help grow the ecosystem and actively support the physical TCG.
+A: Yes, Linux users are a small market, but many of us contribute to the things that we are passionate about.
+Our ranks include developers, educators, and community contributors—people who are likely help grow the ecosystem and actively support the physical TCG.
+Show Linux users a little love, and we will show it in return.

 **Q: Is Linux support actually possible?**
 A: Yes.
-Unity supports Linux builds natively.
-Proton packaging requires minor effort.
+PTCGL is currently built on Unity, and Unity supports Linux builds natively.
+Hopefully since there is a MacOS version, there the port to Linux is easier, since it may have an alternative to Direct3d like OpenGL.
+Aside from that, Proton packaging requires minor effort.
 Flatpak compatibility is also achievable.

 ---